Nikinayzer/Bar-Scout/README.md

 To add a product, simply write the barcode to search field.
 The scanner will automatically detect and retrieve the product information from the Open Food Facts database, and display it on the screen.

-To delete an existing product, hover on a product card and press red delete button, that appeared on the right of the card.
+To delete an existing product, hover on a product card and press red delete button, that appears to the right on the card.

 ## Contributing